William T. Innes: Other work

+Innes supported eugenics, writing in 1923: “Marvelous results have been attained through selective breeding, not only in goldfish, but in almost every kind of animal and plant in which certain points are desired.
+The science of eugenics, of which we frequently hear nowadays, proposes to apply the science of proper selection to the breeding of a better human race.
+Why not?”

 Honors

 Dr. Myers, who first described the neon tetra, had named that fish Hyphessobrycon innesi in honor of Innes.
 This popular aquarium species was later moved to the genus Paracheirodon and is now known as Paracheirodon innesi.
 The neon tetra is perhaps the best-known of several fish species that have been named in honor of this pioneer in the aquarium hobby.
 A water lily cultivar of the genus Nymphaea has also been named in his honor.

-Temple University conferred upon him the Doctorate of Humane Letters in 1951.
+Temple University conferred upon him an honorary Doctor of Humanities degree in 1951.

 On the occasion of Dr. Innes's 80th birthday in 1954, Dr. Myers wrote a tribute to him, in the February issue of The Aquarium, referring to William T. Innes as "the best known and most respected aquarist and authority on aquariums in the world.
 His books, his photographs and his influence on this field have educated millions."

 An extensive collection of his writings, sketches, photographs and correspondence is housed at the American Philosophical Society in Philadelphia.